 Introduction to East Windsor, Connecticut

 East Windsor, Connecticut, in Hartford county, is 8 miles N of Manchester, Connecticut (center to center) and 83 miles W of Boston, Massachusetts.
-The town, which is part of the Hartford metropolitan statistical area (MSA), has roughly 9,818 residents.
+The town is part of the Hartford metropolitan statistical area.

 East Windsor History

 The area which is now known as East Windsor, was officially incorporated in 1768.
 The community was first settled in the seventeenth century by farmers who were attracted to the fertile soils and topography of the Connecticut River Valley.
 East Windsor is comprised of five villages: Melrose, Warehouse Point, Broad Brook, Scantic, and Windsorville.
 The villages are combined for convenience in education and governance.
 The town of East Windsor is located in Hartford County, which was established in 1666.

 The popular shopping destinations of the area include Cohoes Common Shopping Center, Bassdale Plaza Shopping Center, and Chesters Shopping Center.
 The Broad Brook Library offers ample reading materials.
 Area churches include Broad Brook Congregational Church, Saint Catherine's Church, Scantic Church, and Grace Episcopal Church.
 There are also numerous parks such as East Windsor Town Park, Pierce Memorial Park, and Doctor John E Flaherty State Wildlife Area, which offer multiple opportunities for recreation.